-Multiplex IHC allow the flexibility to simultaneously quantify up to five chromogenic stains localised to any subcellular compartment (nucleus, cytoplasm or membrane).
+Multiplex Immunohistochemistry (IHC) allow the flexibility to simultaneously quantify up to five chromogenic stains localised to any subcellular compartment (nucleus, cytoplasm or membrane).
 This approach is particularly well suited for applications in immuno-oncology whereby multiple chromogenic markers are required to identify distinct populations of immune and tumor cells within the tissue.

 We develop a customised algorithm tailored to the specific markers in your study.
 This involves a color deconvolution process within the Indica Labs HALO platform to separate the different chromogens plus counterstain.
 Cell objects are formed by applying weighted optical density values for the individual chromogens.
 Each positive cell type is then identified using defined size, shape and subcellular compartment staining parameters.
 A classifier is developed and integrated into the algorithm to automatically segment the tissue region of interest (ROI) for analysis.
 The completed algorithm is applied to all tissue section images in the study in an automated and objective manner to generate detailed cell-by-cell data.
 Example analysis and data is shown below.